phuslu/log/README.md

 //
 // Default output format:
 //     {Time} {Level} {Goid} {Caller} > {Message} {Key}={Value} {Key}={Value}
-//
-// Note: The performance of ConsoleWriter is not good enough, because it will
-// parses JSON input into structured records, then output in a specific order.
-// Roughly 2x faster than logrus.TextFormatter, 0.8x fast as zap.ConsoleEncoder,
-// and 5x faster than zerolog.ConsoleWriter.
 type ConsoleWriter struct {
 	// ColorOutput determines if used colorized output.
 	ColorOutput bool